Applied Science & Humanities

 - To inculcate values, social responsibility and plant the seeds of sustainable.

 Laboratories & Infrastructure

-The Department of Applied Science and Humanitieshas well equipped laboratories of both Physics & Chemistry.
-The labs have instruments like- Energy Band Gap, PN Junction, Stefan’s Law, Sonometer, Newton’s Ring, Plane Diffraction Grating, Variation of Magnetic Field, Melde’s, DO Meter, Turbidity Meter, pH Meter, Spectrophotometer, Conductivity Meter, Stalagmometer, Ostwald’s Viscometerare available here to conduct experiments like-Determination the Wave Length of Sodium Light, Determination of Frequency of AC, Determination of an electrically maintained Tuning Fork, Study the effect of Temperature on reverse saturation current, Variation of Magnetic field and estimation radius of Coil, Determination the wavelength of Spectral Lines, To verify Stefan’s Law, V-I characteristic of P-N junction diode, Determination of pH, Determination of Hardness of Water, Determination of Alkalinity of Water, Surface tension of Water, Viscosity of Liquid, Determination of Chloride Content of Water, Separation of Binary Mixture by Paper Chromatography.
-All the students &faculty members get access to these laboratories for any experiment or research activity.
+The Department of Applied Science and Humanities is equipped with well-equipped laboratories for both Physics and Chemistry.
+These labs house a variety of instruments such as Energy Band Gap, PN Junction, Stefan’s Law, Sonometer, Newton’s Ring, Plane Diffraction Grating, Variation of Magnetic Field, Melde’s, DO Meter, Turbidity Meter, pH Meter, Spectrophotometer, Conductivity Meter, Stalagmometer, and Ostwald’s Viscometer.
+These instruments are available to conduct experiments including the determination of the wavelength of Sodium Light, frequency of AC, electrically maintained Tuning Fork, the effect of Temperature on reverse saturation current, variation of Magnetic field and estimation of the radius of the Coil, wavelength of Spectral Lines, verification of Stefan’s Law, V-I characteristic of P-N junction diode, determination of pH, hardness of Water, alkalinity of Water, surface tension of Water, viscosity of Liquid, chloride content of Water, and separation of Binary Mixture by Paper Chromatography.

 About our Research